 - Before washing, vacuum the dirt from the window sill and track areas.

-- Use a mixture of mild dish soap and water to clean the window
+- Use a mixture of mild dish soap and water to clean the window and door frames.

 - Never use abrasive or caustic cleaners or solvents.

 - Always rinse completely with clean water and then wipe dry.

 - Check to make certain the drainage or “weep holes” are always clear of dirt, stucco, sand, or building materials—both inside and outside of the window or in the bottom of the frame.

 - It’s normal for water to accumulate in the sill or track area with wind driven rain.
 The water is supposed to drain to the outside as water builds up or outside pressure subsides.

 - Keep sill or track areas clean of dirt or debris.